 Serving in higher leadership roles

-Area Director – advises/serves areas of 3-6 Toastmasters clubs in the same geographical region
+Area Director – advises/serves areas of 3-6 Toastmaster clubs in the same geographical region.

 Completing special projects for your club

-Back to club leadership opportunities, each club may offer people the opportunity to take the lead on special projects such as running a club speaking contest or running a PR campaign.
+Back to club leadership opportunities, each club may offer people the opportunity to lead special projects such as a club speaking contest or a PR campaign.

-An important thing to say about Toastmasters is that it is extremely affordable.
-At each of our clubs there is a £35 joining fee and monthly dues are £12.50 per month.
+An important thing to say about Toastmasters is that it is very affordable.
+At each of our clubs there is a £35 joining fee and then monthly dues are £12.50 per month.

 If you are interested in developing your leadership skills at one of our clubs, please feel free to attend one of both of them as a guest for free to see if you would be interested in joining.

 White Rose Speakers meet on the 2nd and 4th Wednesday of the month at the Jurys Inn Hotel, Brewery Place, Leeds, LS10 1NE.
 Full details on the venue can be found here.

 Leeds City Toastmasters meet on the 1st, 3rd and, if there is one, 5th Thursday of the month at the Novotel Hotel, 4 Whitehall Quay, Leeds, LS1 4HR near Leeds railway station.
 Full details on the venue can be found here.

 And if you have any questions, please feel free to get in touch with us via the details on our contact page.